-We've tested over 85 vacuum cleaners, and below are our recommendations for the best cordless vacuums to buy.
-These picks were selected not only based on their performance on different types of surfaces but also their feature set, battery life, and price.
-For more buying recommendations, take a look at our list of the best vacuums, our best cordless stick vacuums, and the best vacuums for high-pile carpet.
+We've tested over 90 vacuum cleaners, and below are our recommendations for the best cordless vacuums to buy.
+We selected these picks based on their performance on different surface types and their feature set, battery life, and price.
+For more options, look at our lists of the best vacuums, our best cordless stick vacuums, and the best vacuums for high-pile carpet.

-It's quite light, portable, and can be used in a handheld configuration when you want to clean stairs, your car's interior, and other awkward areas.
-There are several tools and brushes included that can help with different cleaning jobs, like an upholstery tool for cleaning fabric-covered furniture and a crevice tool for cleaning tight corners.
+It's light, portable, and you can use it in a handheld configuration when you want to clean stairs, your car's interior, and other awkward areas.
+It comes with several tools and brushes to help with cleaning jobs, like an upholstery tool for cleaning fabric-covered furniture and a crevice tool for cleaning tight corners.
 It's decently well-built and uses a bagless design and washable filters, so it should incur virtually no recurring costs as long as it's properly maintained.

 If you prefer a vacuum that feels more sturdy, consider the Miele Triflex HX1.
-This cordless upright/handheld model incurs more recurring costs than the Shark Rocket Pet Pro with MultiFlex IZ163H, but it has a better build quality, as it's mostly made of plastic that looks and feels premium.
+This cordless upright/handheld model incurs more recurring costs than the Shark Rocket Pet Pro with MultiFlex IZ163H, but it has a better build quality, as it's mostly plastic that looks and feels premium.
 It delivers similarly outstanding performance on bare floors, where it easily picks up pet hair as well as debris like rice and cereal.
-It can be used in a handheld mode if you want to clean awkward areas like stairs or shelves and can also be reconfigured into a stick vacuum by moving the main body above the wand.
-It's easier to maintain than the Shark, but its dirt compartment is smaller and needs to be emptied more often.
+You can use it in a handheld mode if you want to clean awkward areas like stairs or shelves, and you can reconfigure it into a stick vacuum by moving the main body above the wand.
+It's easier to maintain than the Shark, but its dirt compartment is smaller and needs emptying more often.

 Go for the Shark if you prefer something with a bigger dirt compartment and virtually no recurring costs.
 Try the Miele instead if you want to do less regular maintenance and prefer a better-built vacuum.

 The best cordless robot vacuum that we've tested is the iRobot Roomba S9.
-This robot vacuum delivers a good overall performance on low and high-pile carpets, as well as on bare floors like hardwood or linoleum.
-It also has an outstanding battery life, as it provides roughly 45 minutes to an hour and a half of continuous cleaning time before needing to be recharged.
+This robot vacuum delivers good overall performance on low and high-pile carpets and bare floors like hardwood or linoleum.
+It also has outstanding battery life, as it provides roughly 45 minutes to an hour and a half of continuous cleaning time before needing to be recharged.

-It's amazing at maneuvering itself, thanks to its iAdapt 3.0 navigation system, which it uses to create more efficient routes and identify spots that need extra cleaning.
+It's amazing at maneuvering, thanks to its iAdapt 3.0 navigation system, which it uses to create more efficient routes and identify spots that need extra cleaning.
 It's great if you need to clean up after a shedding pet since it easily clears pet hair from any surface type.
-It's also impressive on bare floors, where it picks up small debris like rice with no issue, as well as most bulkier material like sand.
+It's impressive on bare floors, where it picks up small debris like rice with no issue and most bulkier material like sand.
 The companion app allows you to create cleaning schedules for different rooms and make virtual boundaries to keep the vacuum out of certain areas.

 May 10, 2021: Replaced the Shark ION P50 Upright with the Dyson V15 Detect as the Shark isn't currently available.
 Also added the Simplicity S65S as the 'Cheaper Alternative' to the Dyson.